New to Fresno?

 Over 129 million trees have died in California between 2010-2017 in due to the bark beetles that thrived during the historic drought.
 Fresno County alone has over 21 million dead trees.
 However, opportunities do exist to improve the quality and quantity of benefits from California’s forest.
 Management options for stabilizing carbon storage, improving water quality, fostering more vibrant rural economies, and making landscapes more resistant to threats have the potential to produce more desirable future conditions.
 To take advantage of these opportunities, federal, state, and local stakeholders have made available over $21 million in grants for projects that will help stimulate the removal of hazardous fuels from national forests and other forest lands to reduce the risk of catastrophic wildfires, promote forest health, and reduce the cost of forest management.

-With $7.02 billion in output, Fresno County ranks in the top three of agricultural producing counties in the United States.
+With $7.98 billion in output, Fresno County is the top agricultural producing county in the United States.
 Located in one of the most fertile and productive regions of the world, the agricultural output of the region has led to a robust food processing industry, with food processors and food processing equipment manufacturers making up a large percentage of Fresno County’s economy.

 Number of Commodities Grown: Nearly 400

-- Vegetable Crops: $990 million, led by tomatoes
+- Vegetable Crops: $1.42 billion, led by garlic and followed by tomatoes

 The healthcare industry represents a robust segment of the Fresno County economy.
 The metro area alone is represented by 16 hospitals including 3,930 licensed beds.
 Three of the 16 hospitals rank as the top three private employers and employ more than 14,000 individuals.
 Also noteworthy is the amount of construction projects underway at the various healthcare locations.